 GLIMPS engages a strategic transition towards an open bio-based economy.
 We operate a novel approach across biology, design and architecture.
-Our research includes biomaterials, bio-inspired design methods and biofabrication technologies.
+Our activities span from biomaterials to bio-inspired design and biofabrication.

 The field of biofabrication investigates the requirements for products and materials made out of living organisms.
 Recent advancements in bio-engineering have opened new possibilities in our understanding of organisms down to the level of the genetics.
 Could these latest developments re-engineer the characteristics of organisms in order to realise desired properties in materials?
 Could the logic of life be mapped and engaged in design processes?